arogozhnikov/arogozhnikov.github.io/_posts/2015-10-09-gradient-boosted-reweighter.markdown

 So what we know about this amazing algorithm:

-* GB Reweighter many times builds trees with few but large leaves
+* BDT Reweighter many times builds trees with few but large leaves
 * It is applicable to data of high dimensionality
 * And when applied to same data requires less data compared to histograms method.
 * On the other hand it is slow (since this is equivalent to training of GBDT), but, given that analysis lasts for months,